poloey/11_feni_oct_4/readme.md

 ~~~js
 kayes_id.innerHTML = 'some text written in html using js';
 ~~~
 We just output only some text.
 We can pass any html as well.
 One thing we have to keep in mind it's a  `js` file.
 It's not `html` file.
 So all our html code actually string.
-I mean we have to write inside double or single quote.
+I mean we have to write `html` inside double or single quote.
 Go with only one.
 Never mix double quote with single quote.
 Other wise we  will be confused.
 Here I have used single quote.
 Now I out put some html content
 ~~~js
 kayes_id.innerHTML = '<h1>First Heading from js.</h1>';